 We got to conversing about Fife, which has more than its fair share of stars.
 Clearly, we said, service can't be a factor.
 We all had in mind an establishment, now closed, which boasted one despite the front of house person.
 She, how shall I put this, perhaps did not have hospitality running through her veins.
 Clearly, a little research was called for.

 The first Michelin Guide was published in 1900.
 Amongst a lot of practical information for motorists, it recommended places to eat and stay in France.
-The range then extended outwith France, and the star system began in 1926, a single star being the only award.
+The scope then extended beyond France, and the star system began in 1926, a single star being the only award.
 Five years later the three star system as we know it now was instigated.

 Michelin will dispute my criticism about transparency.
 They will point to what they publish.
 One star = very good cooking in its category; two stars = excellent cooking, worth a detour; and three stars = exceptional cuisine, worthy of a special journey.
 Is that helping you?
 No, me neither.